SecondeJK/dev-theatre-2/content/dev-radio/dev-radio-023.md

 this such fun was that (as you can see from the tracklisting) every single track and drop is a cheesy crowd pleasing banger.
 The reaction was pretty much what you'd expect.

 There's also a scattering of samples and even some mashups, which were also all done live.
-It was exhausting to do live.
+It was exhausting.

 If you're wondering: the intro is a minute of years of shared friendship and in-jokes.

 It was also recorded.
 Enjoy.

+## BJs vs. EFF Ibiza Throwdown LIVE @ Elixir 2017

 ### Tracklist